 - 18.1 Petitions are to be presented to the Mayor without debate and then passed to the relevant Chief Officer for appropriate action. - 18.2 The Chief Officer shall provide a written report on the subject matter of the Petition to the Members sponsoring the Petition.
-The reply shall also be published on the intranet/ internet, placed in Members' room and circulated with the minutes of the Council meeting to which the Petition was presented.
+The reply shall also be published on the intranet/ internet and circulated with the minutes of the Council meeting to which the Petition was presented.